-Certification in Special Education can only be obtained through completion of a major in Elementary, Middle School, or Secondary Education (dual certification).
-The Special Education Program at Brescia University prepares individuals to work as teachers in a variety of settings with children and young adults who have diverse and exceptional learning needs.
+University prepares individuals to work as teachers in a variety of settings with children and young adults who have diverse and exceptional learning needs.
 Brescia's special education offerings include courses leading to P-12 certification and grades 8-12 endorsement in Learning and Behavior Disorders; these prepare teachers to work with children with specific learning disabilities, mild mental disabilities, emotional or behavioral disorders, and other disabilities.
-Students seeking secondary certification through a Brescia program or students who have already completed a secondary certification program elsewhere may obtain an endorsement in Learning and Behavior Disorders (grades 8-12).
+Students seeking secondary certification program elsewhere may obtain an endorsement in Learning and Behavior Disorders (grades 8-12).

 Brescia graduates in Special Education now serve as regular, self-contained, and resource room teachers as well as co-teachers; social service workers specializing in service to persons with handicapping conditions; and as teacher consultants and administrators in the field of Special Education.
-The Special Education Program is approved by the Kentucky's Education Professional Standards Board and conforms to current certification guidelines.
+The Special Education Program is approved by the Kentucky's Education Professional Standards Board (EPSB) and conforms to current certification guidelines.